 Positive people can motivate, encourage and support you, all of which can affect your attitude.
 That is why it is vital to be surrounded by people who share your interests, goals, and aspirations.
 It may be family members or friends, but it could also be mentors or coaches anyone who will listen and support your decisions.

-It can be easy to get overwhelmed by everything you have going on in your life.
+It’s simple to become overwhelmed by everything going on in your life.
 It can be tougher to tackle a difficult situation.
 But you can manage your stress with humor.
 It gives you energy and helps put things into perspective when you feel like nothing is going right.

 If you feel stressed out or unhappy, try watching a funny video you might be surprised how much better you’ll feel.
 If you want to start to feel happy it starts with you wanting to feel happy.